dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ## Summary

-This specification describes a communication protocol between dapps (decentralized applications) and wallets.
+This specification describes a communication protocol between dapps (decentralized applications) and signers.
 It defines messages that both sides should use to interact with each other and provides guidelines on how to process them.

 ## Terminology

-* wallet: A service that manages a user's keys and can sign and perform canister calls on their behalf.
+* signer: A service that manages a user's keys and can sign and perform canister calls on their behalf.
 * relying party: A service that wants to request calls on a specific canister.